 End-effects are the strange things which happen when you reach the end of a longways set.
 Before the twentieth century there were no such things as end-effects because everything happened within the minor set; you were only dancing with one other couple (two other couples for a triple minor) in each turn of the dance.
 This was true of American contras, Playford-style English dances and Traditional English dances such as Nottingham Swing.
-Any time you do an old dance such as The Collier's Daughter, The Punch-Bowl or Chorus Jig where the ones are working with their own twos and the next twos, you can guarantee that somebody has condensed it from triple minor to duple minor.
+Any time you do an old dance such as The Collier's Daughter, The Punch-Bowl or Chorus Jig where the ones are working with their own twos and the next twos, you can guarantee that it has been condensed from triple minor to duple minor.

 Actually there was one end effect even then — the strange fact that standing out for one turn of the dance is enough to make many of us forget the dance!
 Admittedly there are Playford dances such as Mr Beveridge's Maggot where the ones and twos do very different moves, but in most modern contras the ones and twos do exactly the same — yet there's still confusion and the excuse of “Well, I've just changed numbers”!

-Jack Mitchell brought the topic up on the Callers List at sharedweight.net in June 2013, asking what should go into an “End-effects” workshop.
+Jack Mitchell brought the topic up on the Contra Callers List at sharedweight.net in June 2013, asking what should go into an “End-effects” workshop.

 Sometimes the caller will remember to say “If you're neutral, stand with the man on the right”, but he may not.
 And in my experience, even if he does, a lot of people ignore him — they think of an end effect as something which happens to other people, not to them, like a train wreck.
 Maybe that's why some contras end up looking like a train wreck!
 So in this session I'm going to give some general rules which people can apply in any situation.
 I think dealing with end-effects is a skill which needs to be learnt, just like contra corners.

 That's fine if it's a double progression dance with no-one neutral at the start.
 But if there are people out they have to decide whether to stay out or join in — and they must be consistent.
-Ken Bonner's dance Falling in love again has a ladies chain on the left diagonal followed by one on the right diagonal, so if the man who is out wants to join in he must chain a lady on the left diagonal and then immediately wheel round with the lady he has received to do a chain on the right diagonal.
+Ken Bonner's dance Falling in love again has a ladies chain on the left diagonal followed by one on the right diagonal, so if the man who is out wants to join in he must chain a lady on the left diagonal and then immediately move across and wheel round with the lady he has received to do a chain on the right diagonal.
 The man is now out with his shadow, but they still need to stay awake because there's a second shadow to do-si-do and a partner to swing!

 The corollary to this is “Know when you're not wanted” — sometimes a lady chains out to a neutral man and still wants to be involved in the next figure, in which case he needs to hold her back!